PSPR PRESIDENT 2023-2024

 PSPR VICE PRESIDENT

-Hillary Luff is a shift supervisor at the Kern County Emergency Communications Center, a joint communications center serving Bakersfield Fire Department, Kern County Fire Department, and California City Fire Department.
+Hillary Luff is a supervisor at the Kern County Emergency Communications Center, a joint communications center serving Bakersfield Fire Department, Kern County Fire Department, and California City Fire Department.
 Hillary leads a team that is responsible for dispatching fire, medical, and rescue calls within the 8,000 square miles of Kern County and between 17 law enforcement agencies and three ambulance companies.
 She began her dispatching career with Hall Ambulance Service in 1997 before moving to ECC in 1999.

 Hillary quickly embraced her position within the Fire Department and became a Certified Training Officer.
 This position enlightened Hillary on the mental effects of handling repeated emergencies over time and repeated exposure to traumatic calls that can result in post-traumatic stress disorder (PTSD) symptoms for dispatchers.
 In 2001 she began her education in Critical Incident Stress Management (CISM) and became a member of Bakersfield Fire Department’s CISM Team.
 Hillary was named Dispatcher of the Year in 2007 and in 2013 was promoted to her current position.
 On occasion, Hillary has been “loaned” to South Ops, the Southern California Geographic Area Coordination Center.
 This multi-agency group handles the coordination of major fires and disasters in Southern California and surrounding areas.